infojunkie/musicxml-midi/README.md

 - Optional playback style information, expressed as [`sound/play/other-play` elements](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/other-play/) with attribute `@type = 'groove'`.
 The content of this element represents the "groove" that is passed to MMA to generate an accompaniment.
 In case no such playback style information is found, or the specified style is not mapped to an existing MMA groove, the chords are played back as per the lead sheet without further accompaniment.
 Note that several styles can be specified in a single sheet, since the `sound` element is associated with `measure` or `measure/direction` elements.
 The groove can be overridden with the argument `globalGroove`.

 ## Output metadata in the MIDI file
-The produced MMA script contains metadata that can be useful to downstream consumers of the MIDI file.
+The produced MMA script / MIDI file contains metadata that can be useful to downstream consumers.
 This metadata is generally expressed as [MIDI Marker meta messages](https://www.recordingblogs.com/wiki/midi-marker-meta-message), with the following syntax:
 - `Measure:N` informs the consumer that the MIDI playback has reached measure N (0-based) in the score.
 - `Groove:X` informs the consumer that the MIDI playback is henceforth using the specified playback style.